Bocci: Projects

-Bocci often participates in large public installations, which allow an ambitious and uninhibited expression of its internal culture and collective ideals.
+Bocci often participates in large public installations.
 In 2013, 280 of the 28 series glass pendants were suspended in the entrance of the Victoria and Albert Museum in London, cascading more than 30 metres down in a tangle of copper wires.
 In 2014, Arbel worked with Mallett Antiques to infuse their entire showroom with contemporary light installations - examples of 28, 38, and 57 crept through the entire building and spilled out onto Dover Street.
 Canada's embassy in London was closed for renovations and reopened by Queen Elizabeth II in February 2015 with 157 of Bocci's 57 series highlighting the central staircase.
 On 5 March 2014, Bocci and Omer Arbel unveiled the new 16 as a large outdoor installation at the entrance to Vancouver's Fairmont Pacific Rim hotel.

 These ambitious public works appear to have been warmly received.
 The Royal Architectural Institute of Canada (RAIC) announced on 16 March 2015 that Omer Arbel would be awarded the Allied Arts Medal for 2015 based on the 28.280 at the Victoria and Albert Museum.
 The award is given once every two years to a Canadian artist or designer for outstanding achievement in artwork designed to be integrated with architecture.

 After breaking into Euroluce for the first time in 2013, Bocci is set to show again in April 2015.
 Euroluce 2015 coincides with Bocci's 10th anniversary and announcement of a major Berlin expansion.
 Bocci recently signed a 10-year lease on a historic 6-storey courthouse in Berlin's Charlottenburg district, with a central staircase destined to act as a laboratory for more ambitious installations.
-The Berlin office will also have a fully equipped glassblowing studio meaning Bocci will be in production outside of Vancouver for the first time.
+The Berlin office will also have a glassblowing studio meaning Bocci will be in production outside of Vancouver for the first time.